-Overall experience of the Retirement System for the year ended December 31, 2008, produced results which were less favorable than expected based on long-term assumptions.
-The recognized rate of investment return based on the smoothed funding value of assets was less than the assumed rate ((0.12)% vs. 8.00%).
+Overall experience of the Retirement System for the year ended December 31, 2009, produced results which were less favorable than expected based on the long-term assumptions.
+The investment return on the market value of assets was greater than assumed.
+However, the smoothed funding value of assets includes carry-forwards of experience from the prior 4 years, which includes the effect of the unfavorable market conditions in 2008.
+The recognized rate of investment return based on the smoothed funding value of assets was significantly less than the assumed rate (1.44% vs. 8.00%).